deepomicslab/CASCAT/README.md

 cluster labels
 in `adata.obs['cluster']`.

-1. update params in `./config/tree3.yml`
+1. update params in `./config/tree1.yml`
     1. `CMI_dir` as the directory for storing the casual cell graph outputs.(Note: we have provided the pre-caculated CMI values between cells in the data folder)
     2. `percent` as the percentage of the causal cell graph to be removed, default is 0.05 in scRNA-seq dataset and 0.15 in ST dataset.
 2. To run CASCAT get **cluster** result, you can execute following code:

-   `python main.py --yml_path ./config/tree3.yml --mode train --verbose True`
+   `python main.py --yml_path ./config/tree1.yml --mode train --verbose True`

 ### Trajectory Inference

 (optinal) To access the TI metrics, store the true pseudo-time labels in `adata.uns['timecourse']` and the trajectory topology in `adata.uns['milestone_network']`.

-1. update params in `./config/tree3.yml`
+1. update params in `./config/tree1.yml`
     1. `emb_path` is the path of clustering embedding.
     2. `job_dir` is the directory of storing the clustering output.
+    3.  `output_dir` is the directory of storing the trajectory output.

 2. To run CASCAT get **trajectory** result, you can execute following code:

-   `python main.py --yml_path ./config/tree3.yml --mode infer`
+   `python main.py --yml_path ./config/tree1.yml --mode infer`
-3. To visualize the results, refer to the Visualization.ipynb notebook
+3. To visualize the results, refer to the [Visualization.ipynb](Visualization.ipynb) notebook

 ### Output